FrenchBred/frenchbred.github.io/FrenchBredClicker/README.md

 ## About

-Typical clicker game based on cookie clicker but French.
+Typical clicker game based on good old cookie clicker but about clicking baguettes (french breds)!

 ## TODO